 Being joined by millions (likely billions) around the globe, I am among the most wonderful, like-hearted crowd who tend to arrange our lives to fit the needs of our animal family, such as the 31% of us who take time off to be with our sick animal!
 Over a decade ago, more than two-thirds of animal owners treated their pets as valued members of their families.2 They are our “other” significant loved ones.

 In U.S. households alone, according to the 2009/2010 National Pet Owners Survey, 62% or 71.4 million homes had a pet in residence.3 This percentage has risen 6% from 1988, which was the first year the survey was conducted.
-Housed in our homes and hearts are millions upon millions of cats, dogs, birds, fish, reptiles, hamsters, weasels, and rabbits.
+Sharing our homes and hearts are millions upon millions of cats, dogs, birds, fish, reptiles, hamsters, weasels, and rabbits.
 In the U.S. last year, it was estimated that a staggering $45.4 billion was spent on our pets in 2009.4

 Their positive significance in our lives cannot be overestimated in the ways they enhance our mind, emotions, body, and spirit.
 To name a few of the benefits, there is a growing body of research that indicates our animal companions help to soothe and reduce our daily stress; increase our level of physical activity; lower blood pressure and the risk of heart disease; improve our mental outlook and psychological stability, thereby decreasing depression, loneliness, or a sense of isolation, while increasing our ability to concentrate; as well, pets shorten the recovery time after a hospitalization.5 With so much positive evidence accruing, especially as it relates to our aging population, some insurance companies have lowered their life insurance rates for “seniors” who own pets.

 With animals being a vital and vitalizing center of so many of our lives, it is not surprising then that in a number of documented studies, between 12% and 27% of animal owners have been far-sighted enough to include their animal companions in their wills to ensure the continuance of proper and loving care for their pets, should the owners suffer an unforeseen accident, illness, incapacitation, disability, or die.
-Celebrities, who have in their wills provided for the on-going, secure care of their loved animal companions, have been instrumental in bringing this important issue to the forefront of the general populace, recent examples being Betty White, Leona Helmsley, and Oprah Winfrey who provided millions for the uninterrupted care of their pets.
+Celebrities, who in their wills have provided for the on-going, secure care of their loved animal companions, have been instrumental in bringing this important issue to the forefront of the general populace, recent examples being Betty White, Leona Helmsley, and Oprah Winfrey who specified millions for the uninterrupted care of their pets.
 If your will or trust has the best interests of your human children in mind, why wouldn’t it also consider those same loving interests for your animal “children”?

 Chris and I were always concerned about the possibility that one or more of our cat kids would outlive us, so we too made provisions for them in our wills that they would be taken care of in a manner that our hearts dictated.
 We are enormously relieved, however, that we were able to care for our precious ones to the last day of each of their lives while still being in their own home.

-But, for those of you who may not yet have taken this critical step of carefully considering who would provide proper care for your animal(s) should you become unable to do so during your lifetime, these ideas may help give you the impetus to attend to this legally recognized and enforceable provision for your animal companions.
+But, for those of you who may not yet have taken this critical step of carefully considering who would provide proper care for your animal(s) should you become unable to do so during your lifetime, these ideas may help give you the urgent impetus to attend to this legally recognized and enforceable provision for your animal companions.

-My family of origin is a good case in point.
+My family of origin is a relevant case in point.
 In a personal situation that is likely common in many families, my brother had given our mom his heart-felt, well-meaning “promise” to care for her last cat, Silver, until she too died.
 Through neither fault of his own nor from irresponsibility, my brother’s immediate family vetoed the plan of integrating Silver into their home because, as it turned out, an elderly 19-plus-year-old cat like Silver would not have “blended” into his current family of animals, one of which is a young, very active and hyper dog!
 Getting her back to Nebraska, where they live, was also part of the impediment.